 State Cost-Share Program

 Our district administers the State of Oklahoma Conservation Cost-Share Program in Oklahoma County.
-The State makes cost-share funds available to conservation districts to help landowners implement cost-share pratices that protect our soil and water resources.
-Approved conservation practices may include brush control, erosion control, grass planting, ponds, waterways, water wells, and terraces.
+The State makes cost-share funds available to conservation districts to help landowners implement cost-share practices that protect our soil and water resources.
+Approved conservation practices may include brush control, grass planting, ponds, water wells, and seasonal high tunnels.

 Please contact the district office for further information regarding the cost-share program, available funds, and sign-up periods.
 Our district cooperates with the USDA Natural Resources Conservation Service (NRCS).
 The NRCS provides free technical assistance to landowners for the installation of conservation practices.